paulwarren/nzde/dict/T/README.md

  <i>v.</i> (Rural) to turn sheep on their backs for inspection or shearing.
 (See [ram-tipping](../R#ram-tipping))

 >  The rams have been tipped, the dog whistles blown, and the caps have long since flown from the tops of giant brown bottles of beer.
 A bunch of hard-case southern sheilas battling it out for the title of the southern man's Perfect Woman - tipping rams, digging in fence posts, reversing farm bikes and trailers of hay.
 The 10 finalists followed up on the Sunday with a repeat of those events as well as tipping a ram into the shearing position ... <i>(Nov 2, 2002,Dominion Post,F12</i>)

+## Tip

+ <i>n.</i> chiefly pl., (the) Tips, Tipperary boys; Irish rowdies; larrikins

+>  <b>THATCHER</b> To rescue him this rowdie Tip unto his mates he hollered ... . <i>(1862,Canterbury Songster,19</i>)

+>  <b>GOLDIE</b> Some of these distant and retired mountain gorges are often the scene of many a wild encounter between the Tipperary or Tips as they are generally termed and the Galway Boys. <i>(Feb 28, 1863,Diary</i>) [NOTES: 1863 Feb 28 J. Goldie Third Diary in 1947 Beattie Pioneers Explore Otago 149]

+>  <b>MONEY</b> <i>En passant,</i> no class of men ... are less generally known and appreciated than the digger.
+In saying this, I do not for one moment refer to those curses of a gold-field, the low Irish `tips,' for a more cowardly, ruffianly, or brutal character I have never met with than that lively specimen from the green isle, who seems to flourish with rank luxuriance in the neighbourhood of gold.
+He is the man who will, as long as he has a mob of his mates to back him, smash up a store, jump a claim, rob a church, ... with equal zest. <i>(1871,Knocking About in NZ,73</i>)

+>  <b>PYKE</b> In those days the diggings were infested by gangs of rowdies, who (whether rightly or wrongly I know not) were designated by the generic name of `Tips'. <i>(1873,Wild Will Enderby,Bk I ch v 19</i>)